bakerlisa/React_MERN/fullstack/authors/README.md

 # Authors

-Again, not pretty I'm working on things I need to get better for the exam tomorrow, so sorry :/ I don't like it either
+I know I know! don't hate me, I'm working on the styles.
+I've got a life you know...geezs :)

 Things to look for:
 1. 404 page